ismaia/ziroba/README.md

 Ziroba Robot
 ============

- Ziroba Robot is a small car robot that uses beaglebone-black
+Ziroba is a small car robot

 Features:
 ---------